Storm faces Phoenix Mercury in WNBA semifinals

 “We worked hard for the No. 1 seed, and you want it so you can have these games on our floor where we know our fans will come out and support us,” Stewart said.
 “It’s been phenomenal down the stretch in the past few games, but I’m expecting it to be even crazier in the playoffs.”

-The Storm has homecourt advantage in the 2-2-1 format.
+The Storm has home-court advantage in the 2-2-1 format.

 Sunday and Tuesday games will be played in Seattle.
 Game 3 will be played at Talking Stick Resort as well as Game 4 on Sept.
 2, if needed.
 The Storm will host Sept.
 4 if the series extends to a fifth game.